mattbit/amazonpa/README.md

-# amazonpa
+# Amazon PA

-Go lang library for Amazon Product Advertising API
+A Go lang library to interact with Amazon Product Advertising API.